Ted Simmons life journey is more than a story of baseball skill. It is proof of the power of family, persistence, and lifelong commitment.

 On Wednesday, September 8, 2021, Ted Simmons entered the Baseball Hall of Fame.

-The MLB legend gave a heartfelt speech, acknowledging his fellow players.
-Ted said,
+The MLB legend delivered a heartfelt speech and acknowledged his fellow players.

-“Maryanne, my partner, my companion, my equal: She remains the same girl that listened with me — not so long ago — to the lyrics written by some pretty fabulous folks back in the day.
+He said, “Maryanne, my partner, my companion, my equal: She remains the same girl that listened with me, not so long ago, to the lyrics written by some pretty great people in the past.
 And those words: And in the end, the love you take is equal to the love you make.
 Peace and love, sweetheart.
 We finally got here.”

-Every MLB fan out there is extremely happy with Simmons’ inducting in the National Baseball Hall of Fame.
+Every MLB fan rejoices over Simmons’ induction into the National Baseball Hall of Fame.

 Ted Simmons Net Worth

-At the moment, Ted Simmons has a massive net worth.
-Reportedly, his net worth ranges from $1 million to $5 million.
+At the moment, Ted Simmons boasts a large net worth.

-He has such a massive net worth because he never stopped working.
+He built such a large net worth because he never stopped working.

-Even after retiring from professional games, he served as coach and general manager for big teams.
+Even after retiring from professional play, he served as a coach and general manager for big teams.

 Congratulations, Ted, on a terrific career and to you and MaryAnne on a long and wonderful marriage.
 You have us by a year